-- a) It is the intent of this Plan to: - i.
-Maintain a safe, multi-modal, and integrated Transportation System, including an Active Transportation facilities, that permits the safe and efficient movement of people and goods within WESTON 7 and beyond; - iii.
-Enhance the Region's and City's transit system by ensuring that transit routes are connected to the Pedestrian Realm and Active Transportation Networks, Public Service Facilities, and that transit is frequent and reliable enough to serve the needs of WESTON 7 and beyond; and - iv.
-Create and enhance a connected Active Transportation Network that is fully integrated with the Pedestrian Realm Network that serves WESTON 7's anticipated population and business community, and to foster a seamless, multi-modal community where daily travel does not rely primarily on the use of a private automobile. - b) The multi-modal Transportation System in WESTON 7, as depicted on Schedule 4, consists of two equally important elements: the Road Network and the Active Transportation Network.
-The Transportation System serves as the framework on which to provide for travel by all modes, with a focus on, but not limited to, walking, cycling, emerging mobility opportunities and transit.
+- a) This Plan has been developed concurrent to a comprehensive Transportation Master Plan.
+It is the intent of this Plan to: - i.
+Maintain a safe, multi-modal, and integrated Transportation System, including Active Transportation facilities, that permits the safe and efficient movement of people and goods within WESTON 7 and beyond; - iii.
+Enhance the Region's and City's transit system by ensuring that transit routes are connected to the Pedestrian Realm and Active Transportation Networks, public service facilities, and that transit is frequent and reliable enough to serve the needs of WESTON 7 and beyond; and - iv.
+Create and enhance a connected Active Transportation Network that is fully integrated with the Pedestrian Realm Network that serves WESTON 7's anticipated population and business community, and fosters a seamless, multi-modal community where daily travel does not rely primarily on the use of a private automobile. - b) Planned transportation system improvements shall be implemented through the development process as set out in the VOP 2010, including the conveyance of streets through the Plan of Subdivision, Rezoning and/or Site Plan Approval processes.
+The City, at its discretion, in exceptional circumstances, may also directly purchase lands for planned transportation system improvements. - c) The multi-modal Transportation System in WESTON 7, as depicted on Schedule 4, consists of three equally important elements: the Road Network, the Transit Network and the Active Transportation Network.
+The Transportation System serves as the framework on which to provide for travel by all modes, with a focus on, but not limited to, walking, cycling, emerging mobility opportunities and transit. - d) The Transportation System is premised on the pattern of development and increases in traffic volumes anticipated within WESTON 7 over time.
+All development, including all public works related to the Transportation System, shall conform with the relevant policies of the VOP 2010 and this Plan.
+This Plan provides a broad based policy framework with respect to: - i.
+The Active Transportation Network; - ii.
+The Road Network; - iii.
+Public Transit; - iv.
+Parking; and - v.
+Transportation Demand Management.